Old(ish)

 This photo is a cheat.
 Not my table, nor my cake.
 I’m just trying to class up my trashy booze cake post.

 But back to our cake.
-A healthy glug of alcohol mixed into the batter gives baked goods a more tender crumb (thank you, science) and Fireball brings warmth and cinnamony depth, which you can amplify by drizzling a Fireball and icing sugar glaze on top of your masterpiece.
+A healthy glug of alcohol mixed into the batter gives baked goods a more tender crumb (thank you, science) and Fireball brings warmth and cinnamony depth, which you then amplify by drizzling a Fireball and icing sugar glaze on top of your masterpiece.
 (See recipe below for exact proportions.)

 Of course, if you are so inclined, and you want to spend more money, you can even DIY your own cinnamon whisky, but it’s the alchemy of turning a longtime frat house staple into an elegant dessert that’s the fun part.